 It starts with the Board.
-As the one employee the board oversees, it is important that this syndrome is recognized.
+As the one employee the board oversees, it is essential that this syndrome is recognized.
 If the directors feel like the CEO is started to coast, they have a couple of courses of action to take:

 - Promote an organizational driver to the role of President, The CEO now only a CEO and the President “runs the company.”

-- Restructure the organization’s strategic planning process that creates a vision for the future credit union, and defines specific strategies that run the credit union and specific strategies to change the credit union.
+- Restructure the organization’s strategic planning process that creates a vision for the future credit union, and defines specific strategies that run the credit union and particular strategies to change the credit union.
 Blue Ocean thinking is essential in this process.

 - Give the current CEO a severance package and help her/him move on with their retirement.

 The second is, as the current CEO, recognizing you are at this drifting stage of your career.
 To test this, ask yourself these questions: